mitchweaver/bonsai/INSTALL.md

 ----

-**Note:** If you are planning to install bonsai either to bare metal or QEMU instead using it as a chrootfs, you will also need to add `bonsai-init`.
+**Note:** If you are planning to install bonsai either to bare metal or QEMU instead using it as a chrootfs, you will also need to add `@init`.

 4. **relink**